PensionMath

 The earnings test

 The supplement is subject to a Social Security-style earnings test.
-If you take another job after federal retirement and earn wages above the annual exempt amount (approximately $22,320 in 2025), the supplement is reduced $1 for every $2 you earn over the limit.
+If you take another job after federal retirement and earn wages above the annual exempt amount ($24,480 in 2026, adjusted annually), the supplement is reduced $1 for every $2 you earn over the limit.
 Investment income, pension payments, and most passive income do not count.
 Retirees who consult or take part-time work after leaving federal service should calculate whether their earnings will reduce the supplement and plan accordingly.

 When it stops